securitytxt/security-txt/README.md

-Security.txt is a "standard" which allows websites to define security policies.
-This "standard" sets clear guidelines for security researchers on how to report security issues, and allows bug bounty programs to define a scope.
+Security.txt is a proposed standard which allows websites to define security policies.
+The security.txt file sets clear guidelines for security researchers on how to report security issues, and allows bug bounty programs to define a scope.
 Security.txt is the equivalent of `robots.txt`, but for security issues.

+> “When security risks in web services are discovered by independent security researchers who understand the severity of the risk, they often lack the channels to properly disclose them.
+As a result, security issues may be left unreported.
+Security.txt defines a standard to help organizations define the process for security researchers to securely disclose security vulnerabilities.”

 ---